-A typical building contains a range of components and materials designed and developed to enable designers to meet their legal obligations outlined in the Building Regulations and to create a safe and healthy environment.
+A typical building contains a range of components and materials specified to enable designers to meet their legal obligations outlined in the Building Regulations and to create a safe and healthy environment.
 Those components which have a function in enabling the building to meet the requirements for life safety and property protection in fire must have a comparable standard of performance and must be fit for purpose.
-To demonstrate this, it is necessary that these materials and components undergo a severe test and that this test sets a common benchmark.
-To enable this to happen, standard fire tests which meet these criteria have been developed and codified.
-In the UK, the requirements of the standard fire test for materials that will normally be exposed to building fires, sometimes called cellulosic fires, is BS 476 Part 20.
-An International Standards Organisation equivalent exists, ISO 834 and a new European standard is also now available, BS EN1363-1.
+To demonstrate this, it is necessary that these materials and components undergo a standard fire test to failure which sets a common benchmark.
+In the UK, the standard fire test is specified in BS 476 Part 20.
+An International Standards Organisation equivalent exists, ISO 834 and a European standard is also available, BS EN 1363-1.

 When a claim is made that, for example, a fully loaded, fire protected, hot-rolled beam has 60 minutes fire resistance, this has a specific meaning.
 It does not mean that, in the event of a fire in a building, it will collapse after 60 minutes.
-Instead, it means that the fire protected beam, if installed in a floor furnace, loaded to its maximum capacity and subjected to both the temperature increase with time and failure criteria outlined in the relevant standard, will survive for at least 60 minutes.
-A non-load bearing, fire resisting door, tested in a wall furnace and subjected to the same time-temperature assault, and which survived for 60 minutes, would also have the same claim.
+Instead, in a floor furnace, loaded to its maximum capacity it simply allows a comparative assessment to be made with other products.
+The 60 minute resistance is the performance measured in the fire test.

 The time-temperature relationship in a standard fire test is internationally recognised and is the same regardless of the test standard used.
 It is defined as: